beshu-tech/readonlyrest-docs/elasticsearch-details/groups-rule-mapping.md

 1. `Viewer block` allows all users, which belong to `viewers` group, to access indices matching pattern `logstash-viewers*`
 1. `DevOps block` allows all users, which belong to `devops` group, to access indices matching pattern `logstash-devops*`

-`viewers`, `devops` and (unused in the ACL example) `editors` are local groups.
+`viewers`, `devops` and (unused in the ACL example) `editors` & `developers` are local groups.
 They may exist only at ROR's configuration level.
 But ROR can also integrate with external systems like an LDAP or some REST service, where we can find a similar concept to ROR groups (eg. users in LDAP can have roles assigned).

 And sometimes we'd like to set up a requirement like this: